My Year Without Clothes Shopping - the program

 You’ll join for your own reasons.
 We know that.
 We’re cool with that.

 We’re equally up front that this program is designed around the concept of a year without clothes shopping.
-That said, the spirit of the challenge can be upheld even if the specific rules aren’t always possible to be strictly applied in all situations for all members (I could go into Parliament with that kind of “qualified statement” capability, couldn’t I?
-And yet it’s true).
+That said, the spirit of the challenge can be upheld even if the specific rules aren’t always strictly applied for all members.

 We don’t call you up to the front of the class at any time and ask you to report in.
 The program is based on the premise that you’re self-motivated and committed to a year without clothes shopping – however you apply that to your specific circumstances.